itzmetanjim/the-idea-anvil/src/main/resources/sysprompt.md

 - original (NOTE: Use the `minecraft:<item_name>` format instead for original color)
 - pink
 - purple
-- red (NOTE: sometimes shows fully black textures.
-Use redstone instead)
+- red
-- redstone
+- redstone (NOTE: does not work.
+Use red instead)
 - stone_gray
 - white
 - wood_acacia